Sinnamon Park

 Sinnamon Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 28.1% of residents currently enrolled in formal education as of the latest figures.
+Educational participation is high, with 28.1% of residents currently enrolled in formal education.
 This includes 9.2% in secondary education, 8.7% in primary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education